mbthebulldog/freeCodeCamp-Javascript-Algorithms/_posts/2017-06-18-Where-Do-I-Belong.md

+---
+layout: default
+title: Where Do I Belong?
+---
 function getIndexToIns(arr, num) {
   arr.push(num); //adds the new number to the array arr.sort(function(a, b){return a-b;}); //sorts the array from smallest to largest